What is Fifth Metatarsal Fracture Surgery?

 The metatarsal bones are the long bones in the middle of the foot.
 Each metatarsal bone has a base, a shaft, a neck, and a head.
 The fifth metatarsal is the last bone at the outside of the foot, and most breaks of the fifth metatarsal occur at the base.

-For the first 7-14 days after surgery, you may be allowed to weight bear through the heel but typically not through the front of the foot.
+For the first 7-14 days after surgery, you may be allowed to bear weight through your heel but typically not through the front of your foot.
 This could last as long as six weeks (sometimes longer based on healing and other factors such as diabetes).
 Weight

 The screw is not usually removed unless it causes discomfort.